 Almost 70 million people use a blockchain wallet worldwide.
 About a third of Nigerians use a cryptocurrency, while 1 in 5 in Vietnam and the Philippines do (Source: Statista)4.

-Since 2015, several new crypto-trading platforms and brokerages have cropped up to facilitate crypto transactions.
-Despite the IRS including a question on page 1 of Form 1040 about crypto transactions you may have been part of during the year, many likely still fail to report any tax liability (Source: IRS)8.
+Despite the IRS including a question on page 1 of Form 1040 about crypto transactions you may have been part of during the year, many likely still fail to report any tax liability (Source: IRS)9.

 Of respondents to a Statista Survey, Nigerians reported the most common ownership and use of crypto currencies.
 A reported 32% of Nigerians say they have owned or used crypto at some point in 2020.

 The U.S. respondents showed approximately 6% of Americans can make the same claim.
 (Source: Statista)4.

 30. The Bitcoin community is disproportionately Male.
 85.77% of Bitcoin community engagement comes from Males as opposed to 14.23% from females.